Will-o'-the-wisp: Britain

-Also related, the Pixy-light from Devon and Cornwall is most often associated with the Pixie who often has "pixie-led" travellers away from the safe and reliable route and into the bogs with glowing lights.
+Also related, the pixy-light from Devon and Cornwall which leads travellers away from the safe and reliable route and into the bogs with glowing lights.
 "Like Poltergeist they can generate uncanny sounds.
 They were less serious than their German Weiße Frauen kin, frequently blowing out candles on unsuspecting courting couples or producing obscene kissing sounds, which were always misinterpreted by parents."
 Pixy-Light was also associated with "lambent light" which the Old Norse might have seen guarding their tombs.
 In Cornish folklore, Pixy-Light also has associations with the Colt pixie.
 "A colt pixie is a pixie that has taken the shape of a horse and enjoys playing tricks such as neighing at the other horses to lead them astray".
 In Guernsey, the light is known as the faeu boulanger (rolling fire), and is believed to be a lost soul.
 On being confronted with the spectre, tradition prescribes two remedies.
 The first is to turn one's cap or coat inside out.
 This has the effect of stopping the faeu boulanger in its tracks.
 The other solution is to stick a knife into the ground, blade up.
 The faeu, in an attempt to kill itself, will attack the blade.

 The will-o'-the-wisp was also known as the Spunkie in the Scottish Highlands where it would take the form of a linkboy (a boy who carried a flaming torch to light the way for pedestrians in exchange for a fee), or else simply a light that always seemed to recede, in order to lead unwary travellers to their doom.
 The spunkie has also been blamed for shipwrecks at night after being spotted on land and mistaken for a harbour light.
 Other tales of Scottish folklore regard these mysterious lights as omens of death or the ghosts of once living human beings.
 They often appeared over lochs or on roads along which funeral processions were known to travel.
 A strange light sometimes seen in the Hebrides is referred to as the teine sith, or "fairy light", though there was no formal connection between it and the fairy race.